The SALSA MLPA Probemix P033 CMT1 is an in vitro diagnostic (IVD)1

 MPZ: all exons

 The SALSA MLPA Probemix P033-B4 CMT1 contains 38 MLPA probes with amplification products between 130 and 436 nucleotides (nt).
-This includes 16 probes for the 17p12 chromosomal region, 2 flanking probes, and 2 probes for the KIF1b
+This includes 16 probes for the common 17p12 deletion/duplication region, two flanking probes for genes outside the common 17p12 deletion/duplication region, and two probes for the KIF1b

 gene.
 In addition, 18 reference probes are included that detect autosomal chromosomal locations.
 Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com